 Some active design offices also feature sprawling, open staircases that are tactically situated in highly prominent and easily accessible places.
-This may be the central location in the main lobby, within the core office area where floors are interlinked or near other shared spaces like the conference room.
+This may be the central location in the main lobby, within the core office area where floor are interlinked or near other shared spaces like the conference room.
 They are intentionally designed to motivate employees to take the stairs instead of elevators.

-Active design is often inculcated into workplaces to counter high rates of obesity and diseases like diabetes among staff due to the lack of movement from sitting in front of the computer for long hours.
-This strategy is also highly applicable in light of the pandemic since elevators can only hold a selected number of people in accordance with physical distancing measures.
+Active design is often inculcated into workplaces to counter high rates of obesity and diseases among staff due to the lack of movement from sitting in front of the computer for long hours.
+This strategy is also highly applicable in light of the pandemic since elevators can also hold a selected number of people in accordance with physical distancing measures.
 Placing high-traffic communal areas like the pantry away from individual workstations also results in less exposure between staff and reduces the chances of infections being spread.

 Enhance indoor air quality